In 2005, Steve Jobs gave a moving and impassioned commencement speech to Stanford’s undergraduate class.

 You have to trust in something — your gut, destiny, life, karma, whatever.
 This approach has never let me down, and it has made all the difference in my life.

-Agile often looks like a disorganized, wandering path to the outsider.
-But great breakthroughs in creativity come from the purposeful borrowing, repurposing, and remixing of ideas from one field into another.
+Implicitly, agile folks understand that great breakthroughs in creativity come from the purposeful and accidental borrowing, repurposing, and remixing of ideas from one field into another.

 The agile person has to trust that the dots will connect in the future.
 Like Steve Jobs, you won’t know ahead of time which experiences will matter the most.
 But trust that they will and cast a wide net.